Freie Radikale und die Haut: Entstehung, Schäden und Gegenmaßnahmen

 Free radicals are not the beauty industry's boogeyman.
 They are real molecules with measurable effects – and they can be addressed.

 A free radical is an atom or molecule with at least one unpaired electron in its outer orbital.
 This configuration makes it extremely reactive: it immediately seeks an electron from neighboring molecules, triggering chain reactions.
-In biological systems, these reactions target lipids, proteins, and DNA – the basic building blocks of functional cells.
+In biological systems, these reactions target lipids, proteins, and DNA – the fundamental building blocks of functional cells.

 Internal: Mitochondria continuously produce ROS as a byproduct of ATP synthesis – about 1-2% of processed oxygen becomes superoxide instead of water.
 External: UV radiation (especially UVA) activates chromophores in the skin, generating massive amounts of singlet oxygen and hydroxyl radicals.
 Other sources: ozone, particulate matter, tobacco smoke, pesticides, and – often overlooked – highly concentrated pro-oxidants in skincare products when used incorrectly.